 A great place to start is the wedding hashtag.
-It can be a fun thing to come up with that says something about you or just something simple that your guests can quickly add to their posts.
-Its a fantastic way to gather pics post-wedding when you're relaxing on your honeymoon beach and wondering what your guests were up to while you weren't around!
-Or simply you will find some lovely, real shots of you are your partner.
+It's a fun thing to come up with that says something about you or just something simple that your guests can quickly add to their posts.
+Its a fantastic way to gather pics post-wedding when you're relaxing on your honeymoon, and wondering what your guests were up to while you weren't around!
+Or you'll find some lovely, real shots of you and your partner.
 Struggling to think of a hashtag for your wedding?
-Visit this website and use their hashtag generator which will give you exactly what you're looking for some nice ideas.
+Visit this website and use their hashtag generator.

 DON'T SHARE PICS BEFORE THE EVENING GUESTS ARRIVE

-Most couples will want their evening guests to get the same surprise as the morning guests did.
-We’ve even heard plenty of horror stories where bridesmaids are so keen they upload pictures of the bride to social media before the ceremony has even begun!
+Most couples will want their evening guests to get the same sweet surprise as the morning guests did.
+We’ve heard plenty of horror stories where bridesmaids are so keen to upload pictures of the bride, they do so before the ceremony has even begun!
 Surely posting those selfies can wait just a few hours more...?

 DO TAKE SELFIES